pablodecm/phd_thesis/src/104_chapter_4.md

-Machine learning techniques, in particular supervised learning, are increasingly being used in experimental particle physics analysis at the LHC.
+Machine learning techniques, in particular supervised learning, are increasingly being used in experimental particle physics analysis at the LHC [@Guest:2018yhq].
 In this section, the main use cases are described, linking the learning task with the statistical problems and properties which were described in [Chapter @sec:statinf].
 In broad terms, most supervised learning at collider experiments